Director of the Department of Tactical Momentum

 or an annoying coworker.

-2. The Mars Breathing Protoco
+2. The Mars Breathing Protocol

 Inhale like you're sucking fire into your lungs.